 The Robert J. Meyer Organic Farming Scholarship was established in memory of Robert J. Meyer, founder of an Organic Farm in Tenino, WA.
 Through the years, Robert was a mentor and friend to young farmers interested in sustainable organic farming; dreaming of infusing his vision of provision of healthy, organic foods into communities.
 Robert and Patricia Meyer started gardening and farming on a small scale in St. Paul, MN.
-They enjoyed and found it necessary to grow more healthy food for family and friends.
+They enjoyed and found it necessary to grow healthy food for family and friends.
 In addition to raising food, Robert worked for a National labor union based out of MN.
-When he was transferred to Washington state, the family moved to Lacey where they continued their food raising interests by gardening a 60x80ft plot.
+When he was transferred to Washington State, the family moved to Lacey where they continued their food raising interests by gardening a 60′ x 80′ plot.
 Eventually, and in addition to their personal garden, the Meyer Family farmed 10-15 acres in Tenino, WA.
 Travelling to and from Tenino, WA and Lacey, WA, the family tilled, planted and harvested the food produced from 10 acres of the Tenino farm, by hand.
 Retiring from his work with the union organization, Robert joined Patricia full time at the Tenino farm where they built a house and continued to fulfill Robert’s vision.
 In 1978, The Meyer’s began selling their farm-raised produce at The Olympia Farmer’s Market; the popularity of which resulted in an increase in farm crew.
-Due to Robert’s invincible vision, an ethic of hard work and determination of the family, the now named Stoney Plains Farm in Tenino WA has become a large and successful operation.
+Due to Robert’s invincible vision, an ethic of hard work and determination of the family, the farm is now named Stoney Plains Farm in Tenino, WA and has become a large and successful operation.
 Since Robert’s passing, and through the Meyer family’s wish to continue Robert’s vision, this scholarship was established through the Friends of the Olympia Farmer’s Market ( FOFM).

 If you have any questions about the scholarship, requirements, or interview please contact us.